virtualsquare/daily_brewed_virtualsquare/README.md

 This example provides also a X-window forwarding service.

-In case you update the disk image (e.g. using `getimage` again) ssh can complain that the host key has changed.
+In case you update the disk image (e.g. using `brew_v2` again) ssh can complain that the host key has changed.
 In case delete the previous key:
 ```
 $  ssh-keygen -R "[localhost]:2222"
 ```